ics-jku/wal/README.md

 If you are using PyPy you must also have the python-dev package installed for PyPy3.
 On Ubuntu this package can be installed with 'sudo apt install pypy3-dev'.

-## Documentation
-The WAL Programmer Manual is available on [wal-lang.org](https://wal-lang.org/documentation/core).

 ## Examples
 To get an impression of WAL you can check out [basic examples](https://github.com/ics-jku/wal/tree/main/examples/basics).